asellitt/DungeonsAndDragons/_drafts/2015-03-21-blackfangs-dungeon.md

 - found a fountain
 - pring didn't pay, but drank the wawhat (bad things)
 - used spare swords to hold doors open
-- found goblins, moonfeather fumbled her way out of a confrontation
+- found Goblins, moonfeather fumbled her way out of a confrontation
-- goblin king requested party to retrieve dragon toy from his sister
+- Goblin king requested party to retrieve dragon toy from his sister
 - venalis took fire ruby from fire trap room
 - foiled spider ambush, and defeated it
-- found corpse of goblin sister and took the toy back to king
+- found corpse of Goblin sister and took the toy back to king
 - king was happy and shared some ale with pring
 - was happy his sister was dead because she stole his toy
 - found lake, tied rope to pring to go to far side